reflex-dev/reflex-web/blog/2023-10-25-implementing-sign-in-with-google.md

 docalert(
     "Private data must come from the State",
     "Reflex compiles the page function and makes its content publicly " "accessible!
-Although conditional rendering is used to to show the " "login button to unauthenticated users, the source code of the " "page will also be available to unauthenticated users. " "Because of this, all private content must originate from the State "
+Although conditional rendering is used to show the " "login button to unauthenticated users, the source code of the " "page will also be available to unauthenticated users. " "Because of this, all private content must originate from the State "